Deploy Fano application inside Docker container

 FROM httpd:2.4

-This tells Docker to create container image based Apache 2.4.
-This is Debian-based image with common Apache modules are installed.
+This tells Docker to create container image with Apache 2.4.
+This is Debian-based image with common Apache modules installed.

 Now append lines below.
 We make sure that mod_cgi